Mariners announce player development and minor league coaching staffs for the 2019 season

 - Hitting Strategist: Jarret DeHart

-This staff is something that has been supplemented to this season with a handful of hires.
+This staff is something that has been supplemented with a handful of hires.
 With the much-publicized removal of Dr. Lorena Martin from director of high performance, there will not be a single overseer of this staff.
 Sources said Martin’s responsibilities will be divided among staff.

 Class AAA Tacoma Rainiers